• Skip to primary navigation

 • For the rub, in a tiny bowl stir together the brown sugar, paprika, salt and pepper.
 Set it aside.

 • Peel the onions and quarter them (cut each in half, then cut those pieces in half).
+You can leave them in quarters for subtle flavor or chop them for bolder onion flavor.
 Place the onions on the bottom of your slow cooker.

 • Place the pork on top of the onions.
 Rub the brown sugar mixture all over the pork, making sure to cover all sides.
 Wash your hands well afterward.